-Public Relations is the practice of managing the spread of information between an business and the public.
+Public Relations is the practice of managing the spread of information between a business and the public.

 Public Relations Consultants do not pay the media to write about their product/service.
 This is the main difference between Advertising and Public Relations.
 Advertising is a paid message that is placed in the media.
 PR is unpaid, more credible and personal than advertising.

-How to promote your business with a limited budget:
+How can I promote my business with a limited budget?

 Look into hiring a PR Consultant.
-A PR Consultant can assist you with creating brand awareness and media exposure.
+A PR Consultant can assist you in creating brand awareness and media exposure.
 This can work out a lot cheaper than paying for advertising.
-One full page of media coverage can work out thousands of dollars cheaper than a full page advert in the same publication.
+One full page of media coverage can work out thousands of dollars cheaper than a full-page advert in the same publication.